Index a Salesforce Commerce Cloud instance

-This article explains how to create a Coveo source to index a Salesforce Commerce Cloud instance.
-The indexed data can be used in a Coveo-powered search interface built within the Salesforce Composable Storefront.
+This article explains how to pull data from a Salesforce Commerce Cloud instance (previously known as Demandware) to a Coveo organization.
+The indexed data is then used in a Coveo-powered search interface implemented in your storefront.

 Prerequisites